skonieczny/jsmro/README.md

     // Instantiate it
     var myObject = new MyClass();

+Constructor is one and only place to define your methods.
-You can pass params when creating instance and initialize your object inside constructor:
+You can also pass params when creating instance and initialize attributes.

     var MyClass = Class(function(self, sup, myParam) {
         // Here comes initialisation: